 The afferent fiber - a nerve fiber that carries impulses toward the Central Nervous System and efferent fiber that control the Peripheral Nervous System of sublime Psychosocial interaction when in a Setting and Performance.
 The efferent fiber is controlled via the Sympathetic and Parasympathetic reactions.

 Many drugs for mental distress like depression have been used effectively to treat some stomach disorders.
 Inflammatory bowel syndrome (IBS) is one of the most prevalent of such disorders.
 Selective serotonin uptake inhibitors (SSRIs) have shown increasingly to be of importance in the management of this disorder.
 SSRIs help to control overactive EC cells.
 The role of SSRIs is not limited to the treatment of IBS.
-Their role is being studied in various functional diseases of the GI, in controlling nausea, diarrhoea, constipation, vomiting, and many other disorders that can be linked to Chronic Inflammation in the brain.
+Their role is being studied in various functional diseases of the GI, in controlling nausea, diarrhoea, constipation, vomiting, and many other disorders, that can be linked to Chronic Inflammation in the brain, with GAPS of Guts and Psychology Syndrome.
 This disease of the GI can be a cause of the chemical imbalances in neurochemical reaction in the stomach to the body/brain barrier of Peripheral Psychosocial interaction.

 To date, the same SSRIs that are used to treat mental health issues are being used to deal with GI problems.
 However, many clinical researchers are studying non-absorbable serotonergic agents for GI disturbances.
 Further studies are being done to target tryptophan hydroxylase, a precursor for the synthesis of serotonin.